Cieslar-Simon/STI/README.md

 Despite these limitations, the repository should serve as a comprehensive starting point for STI computation.
 Users can extend the code or incorporate their own data.
 For example, you could integrate this MATLAB code into a larger measurement framework, or adapt the signal generation for custom intelligibility tests.
 Always be mindful of the conditions (noise, non-linear processing, etc.) where each method is applicable [github.com](https://github.com/zawi01/stipa#:~:text=the%20direct%20STIPA%20method), and use the appropriate method accordingly (direct STIPA for quick on-site checks, full STI for detailed analysis when time permits, or IR method for theoretical studies and cases where an IR is known).

 ## References
+<a id="1">[1]</a>
-1. Záviška, P., Rajmic, P., Schimmel, J. _MATLAB Implementation of STIPA_.
+Záviška, P., Rajmic, P., Schimmel, J. _MATLAB Implementation of STIPA_.
 AES Europe Conference, 2024 – An open-source project implementing the STIPA method for speech intelligibility testing.

+<a id="2">[2]</a>
-2. **ČSN EN IEC 60268-16 ed.
+**ČSN EN IEC 60268-16 ed.
 3** – _Sound system equipment – Part 16: Objective rating of speech intelligibility by the STI_.
 International Electrotechnical Commission standard defining the STI calculation and qualification criteria.

+<a id="3">[3]</a>
-3. Cieslar, Šimon. _Computing Speech Transmission Index in Matlab_.
+Cieslar, Šimon. _Computing Speech Transmission Index in Matlab_.
 Master’s Thesis, Brno University of Technology, 2025.
 (Detailing the development of this MATLAB implementation and measurement campaign.)